Fox News Anchor Doesn’t Ask Texas AG About Fleeing Home to Avoid Subpoena

 Bookending the interview with footage from her “exclusive” reporting at the border, Faulkner kicked off the segment by asking Paxton the following question: “Is Texas doing the work, the governing, on this issue that the federal government is not doing?”
 Paxton, meanwhile, took that ball and ran with it—and tossed in some “Great Replacement” theorizing to boot.

-Saying that the surge of migrants at the border is a “planned disaster by the Biden administration that is hurting my state,” Texas’s top attorney went on to say “we’re doing everything we’re allowed to do by law” while the White House is “doing everything to get around the law and get as many people here as possible.”
+Saying that the surge of migrants at the border is a “planned disaster by the Biden administration that is hurting my state,” Texas’ top attorney went on to say, “We’re doing everything we’re allowed to do by law,” while the White House is “doing everything to get around the law and get as many people here as possible.”

 “I don’t even know what to say.
 I don’t know if she is just not in reality or whether she is just lying,” he reacted before claiming the Biden administration “seems to want” a rash of fentanyl overdoses.